 "ave", in Charles du Fresne du Cange’sGlossarium Mediæ et Infimæ Latinitatis (augmented edition with additions by D. P. Carpenterius, Adelungius and others, edited by Léopold Favre, 1883–1887)

-Feminine nouns beginning with stressed/ˈa/ likeave take the singular definite articleel (otherwise reserved for masculine nouns) instead of the usualla:el ave.
+Before feminine nouns beginning with stressed/ˈa/ likeave, the singular definite article takes the form ofel (otherwise reserved for masculine nouns) instead of the usualla:el ave.
 This includes the contracted formsal anddel (instead ofa la andde la, respectively):al ave,del ave.
-This is to avoid doubling of the /a/ sound.

-These nouns also usually take the indefinite articleun that is otherwise used with masculine nouns (although the standard feminine formuna is also permitted):un ave oruna ave.
+This also applies to the indefinite article, which takes the form ofun, which is otherwise used with masculine nouns (although the standard feminine formuna also occurs):un ave oruna ave.
 The same is true with determinersalgún/alguna andningún/ninguna, as well as for numerals ending with 1 (e.g.,veintiún/veintiuna).

-However, if another word intervenes between the article and the noun, the usual feminine singular articles and determiners (la,una etc.) must be used:la mejor ave,una buena ave.
+However, if another word intervenes between the article and the noun, the usual feminine singular articles and determiners (la,una etc.) are used:la mejor ave,una buena ave.

-In the plural, the usual feminine singular articles and determiners (las,unas etc.) are always used.
+In the plural, the usual feminine plural articles and determiners (las,unas, etc.) are always used.

 Ave is also the scientific term, while pájaro is used more in common speech for the smaller birds.